- What are weeds ?

 Why are weeds so successful and why do they grow so easily?

 Weeds are successful because of the various ways they have developed to help them out-compete other plants and because of the they ways in which they reproduce.
-See more here on how weeds thrive and see below on how weeds multiply and get everywhere.
+See more here on how weeds grow and thrive and see below on how weeds multiply and get everywhere.

 How do weeds get everywhere and multiply?

-Like many plants, some weeds are annuals – meaning they germinate, grow, flower and set seed all in one year.
+Some weeds are annuals – meaning they germinate, grow, flower and set seed all in one year.
 However, unlike plants that we generally don’t consider to be weeds, weeds have various ways of ensuring that their seeds are dispersed effectively.

 For example, some annual weeds, like sowthistle, produce thousands of seeds over the course of the growing season.
 Some, like dandelions, use the wind to disperse their seeds far and wide and some, like some oxalis species, have seedpods that explode when ripe, spreading the seeds a significant distance from the plant.